 If you chip or break a tooth, contact your dentist as soon as you can.
 Severe damage can lead to further problems, and you might risk losing the tooth.

 In the meantime, rinse your mouth with warm water to clean the area and apply a cold compress to your face to reduce swelling.
 If you can, save any pieces of the broken tooth.
-Avoid chewing with the damaged tooth, and use dental wax to cover any sharp edges to prevent injury.
+Don’t chew with the damaged tooth, and cover any sharp edges with dental wax to avoid hurting yourself.

 Knocked-Out Tooth